rayane-b/penny_dot_oink/README.md

 # penny.oink

-Considering the recent inflation, and the ongoing recession, it's more important than ever to keep our pockets and our wallets full.
+Considering the recent hyper-inflation and the ongoing recession, it's more important than ever to keep our pockets and our wallets full.
 That is exactly what penny.oink is designed to do.

 ## Features